 The incident occurred in 5th Century BCE during the young city-state’s conquest of the Italian peninsula.
-During a fierce fight against the Volsci faction in 471 BCE, an army under the command of Appius Claudius Sabinus Inregillensis bolted in combat.
+Amid a fierce battle against the Volsci faction in 471 BCE, an army under the command of Appius Claudius Sabinus Inregillensis bolted and fled.
 Furious over his men’s conduct, the tyrannical consul had the first of those to flee captured and then beheaded.
 And as a grim reminder to the rest of the army, he then ordered every tenth man remaining to be executed for good measure.

-Despite these examples, even at the height of Rome’s power, this particular form of punishment was far from commonplace and was even considered controversial.
-In fact, because it exacted such a heavy toll on both manpower and morale, it was only ordered in exceptional cases.
+Despite these examples, even at the height of Rome’s power, this particular form of punishment was far from commonplace.
+Many considered it controversial.
+In fact, because decimation exacted such a heavy toll on both manpower and morale, it was only ordered in exceptional cases.
 In all, only a handful of decimations were ever recorded.
 Despite this, at least one Roman emperor took the practice a little too far.

 The practice of decimation didn’t die with the Roman Empire.
 Military commanders throughout history have revived the tradition from time to time as a means of punishment.